flapfrance/minitel-wish-wizard/README.md

 Special thanks to cquest and his Python library: https://github.com/cquest/pynitel and all the informations found at the "Musée du minitel" : https://www.museeminitel.fr/

 1. Installation on Linux oder Raspberry
-needs: If running on RASPI: SSH access & perhaps VNC
+needs: If running on RASPI: SSH access & perhaps VNC to run Raspi headless, I use old 10' Laptops (32 or 64 bits) with Raspberry desktop as Server, and raspberry as clients ( even Raspi 2 works well)
     - mariadb: `sudo apt install mariadb` (auf Raspberrysystem) or `sudo apt install mariadb-server` (auf anderem linux)
     - libmariadb-dev: `sudo apt install libmariadb-dev`
     - python (should be there, higer than  3.0)